 The webinar will close with a sneak peek at our latest product updates -- which are definitely built to capitalize on the demands we see coming in big data analytics.

-What do you see coming in 2018?
-Tell us what you think is going to happen in the comments below.
+What do you see for the future of big data in 2018?
+Tell us what you think the future hold in the comments below.
 So, gaze into your crystal ball and let us know what you see!
 And don’t forget to register for the webinar on January 30th now.
 You might just hear your predictions discussed!